TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 At runtime and in realtime, the user can update the parameters to have an impact on the system.

 Similar to the Pulse button, this example is using one button where CHOP data is briefly set from 0 to 1 and passed to TouchEngine, while the other is setting a Pulse parameter.
 The effect on the visual elements is the same (it triggers the motion of the sphere).

+## Niagara
+### 01

+This sammple is showcasing how to use a 32bit TOP texture generated in TouchEngine (in this case, loading by default a .ply file) where very pixel is a position  where they are continuously rotating over time.
+The positions are sampled in Niagara, Unreal advanced particle system engine, and used as the base position for each particles.
+This is mostly a 1:1 representation of the .ply file as if it was seen as points in TouchDesigner.

+### 02

+The approach of that sample is the same as the previous sample.
+Instead of loading a .ply file, we are generating positions using Noise TOP, sent to Unreal as 32bit texture.
+Those pixels are sampled and used as positions and colors to particles in Niagara.
+The Niagara particle system is tweaked in comparison to the previous sample, the particles final positions are not a 1:1 match against the sampled texture.